Norfolk and Western 611: Post-NS excursion service

+No. 611 passing through Craigsville, Virginia, pulling the Shenandoah Valley Limited excursion in October 2023.

-In 2018, No. 611 was prevented from hauling mainline excursions by new restrictions on private charter trips imposed by Amtrak CEO Richard Anderson.
+In 2018, No. 611 was prevented from hauling mainline excursions by new restrictions on private charter trips imposed by then Amtrak CEO Richard Anderson.
 So the VMT operated the locomotive as a traveling exhibit; it visited the NCTM for its annual FRA routine maintenance and smaller events.
 On September 26, No. 611 returned to the VMT under its own power, but was thereafter forbidden to run on the NS mainline under its own power because it lacked a positive train control (PTC) system.
 The VMT sought donations to equip No. 611 with PTC.

 In 2019, the VMT sent No. 611 to the Strasburg Rail Road (SRC) in Strasburg, Pennsylvania, for the five-weekend N&W Reunion of Steam events from September 27 to October 27.
-Lacking the PTC and cab signaling systems, No. 611 was paired behind a NS diesel locomotive for the trip.
+Lacking the PTC and cab signaling systems, No. 611 was paired behind an NS diesel locomotive for the trip.
 Upon arrival, No. 611 was reunited and ran with No. 475 for the first time since 1959.
 The first weekend of November found No. 611 back at the NCTM for in-cab experiences and caboose rides.

 In early 2020, the COVID-19 pandemic restricted No. 611 to static display at the NCTM, but it was steamed up during the autumn season for in-cab experiences, cab rides, and caboose rides.
 In late April and early May 2021, No. 611 participated in more in-cab experiences, cab rides, and caboose rides, including a May 3 photo charter where it pulled NCTM's stainless steel passenger cars to recreate the time it used to pull the Tennessean passenger train in revenue service.